rafael-santiago/tulip/doc/MANUAL.md

 Come on, I am pretty sure that you are a serious music lover, further introductions related with ``Motown`` I judge unnecessary here.
 Right?

-Here goes the first part of verses accompanying:
+Here goes the first part of the verses accompanying:

     .letring{5?/500-49}-.chord{500-49-300-201}.chord{5:~4:~3:~2:~}-|-
     .chord{500-49-300-201}.chord{5:~4:~3:~2:~}---.times{3}-|-